Parallel Dimensions (album)

 Parallel Dimensions is Perseo Miranda's fourth album, released on December 5, 2008, on Erga Editions.
-The album was recorded at Music Art studios (Italy) in August 2008.
-It's a single and It contains two tracks.
+The album was recorded at Music Art Studios (Italy) in August 2008.

-It had some good reviews: Italian webzine OndaAlternativa noted some changes in the style, moving from gothic metal to a kind of "trash-prog metal",.Powermetal.it described this work as hard rock music with modern ideas, especially in the guitar work.
+It received good reviews: Italian webzine OndaAlternativa noted some changes in the style, moving from gothic metal to a kind of "trash-prog metal".Powermetal.it described this work as hard rock music with modern ideas, especially in the guitar work.